alanma/river/README.md

         - Eliminate bad video conversion logs:
             - need to remove all videos with start_time < earliest start_time of that streamer
             - need to remove all games with players_info = null after I figure out where that bug is from
+            - games that haven't had start_time and length set shouldn't be matched with a video

         - Eliminate bad game fetching:
             - players_info can be null, can have wrong size (gameId 1104957034)